viniciusgugelmin/viniciusgugelmin/README.md

 **Web Developer Jr**

-- 💙 Nowadays I work as Web Developer Jr at Post ED.
+- 💙 Nowadays I work as Full Stack Web Developer Jr at Post ED.
+- 💚 ...and at BetaBit
 - 📘 3rd period of Information Systems at Positivo University.
 - 💻 I'm a Computer Technician.